qkzk/fm/development.md

 - [ ] Walkdir::new in tree building instead of exploring by hand
   - require to rewrite everything just to avoid testing depth myself.
     Little to gain except for speed, it _should_ be much faster
-- [ ] Remote mount QOL
-  - [ ] Remote mount should allow to mount somewhere else `username host:port remote_mount_point dest` ?
-  - [ ] Remote mount should remember mount points and allow to umount them
-  - [ ] Remote mount should show the command that will be generated
 - [ ] simplify status.confirm action & must leave
 - [ ] opener (external) should allow arguments in their config
 - [ ] common trait to validate a data : input string, config, args...